orobix/quadra/docs/tutorials/examples/sklearn_classification.md

   experiment_path:
 ```

 This will test the model trained in the given experiment on the given dataset.
 The experiment results will be saved under the `classification_test_experiment` folder.
+If gradcam is set to True, original and gradcam results will be saved during the generate_report().

 ### Run